clj-easy/graal-docs/README.md

 To let Graal config the reflector for an array of Java objects, e.g. `Statement[]` you need to provide a rule for `[Lfully.qualified.class` (e.g. `"[Ljava.sql.Statement"`).

-### Learn What's Being Included
+### Report what is being analyzed

-When you add GraalVM's `native-image` [`-H:+PrintAnalysisCallTree`](https://github.com/oracle/graal/blob/master/substratevm/REPORTS.md#call-tree) option, under `./reports` you will learn what packages, classes and methods are being included in your native image.
+When you add GraalVM's `native-image` [`-H:+PrintAnalysisCallTree`](https://github.com/oracle/graal/blob/master/substratevm/REPORTS.md#call-tree) option, under `./reports` you will learn what packages, classes and methods are being analyzed.
 Note that this option will likely slow down compilation so it's better to turn it off in production builds.

 ### native-image RAM usage